 Happy Friday and I hope yinz are doing well.

-Hope you all have a great weekend and hope you enjoyed following our continued coverage.
+Hope you all have a great weekend and that you enjoyed following our continued coverage.
 I thank you for visiting the site and we appreciate all of your great feedback.
 As always, we have five Friday night questions for you to answer.

 Peace and love, peace and love!